TechDufus/TravLang/manual/README.md

 ### Caml environments

-The tool `tools/ocamltex` is used to generate the LaTeX code for the examples in the introduction and language extension parts of the manual.
+The tool `tools/travlangtex` is used to generate the LaTeX code for the examples in the introduction and language extension parts of the manual.
 It implements two pseudo-environments: `caml_example` and `caml_eval`.

-The pseudo-environment `caml_example` evaluates its contents using an ocaml interpreter and then translates both the input code and the interpreter output to LaTeX code, e.g.
+The pseudo-environment `caml_example` evaluates its contents using an travlang interpreter and then translates both the input code and the interpreter output to LaTeX code, e.g.
 ```latex